-The fourth group of firms in the PIE sample were foreign: mainly German (32) and Chinese (36) companies.
-In most respects, Germany and China could hardly be more different from each other.
+The fourth group of firms in the PIE sample were foreign: mainly German and Chinese.
 Germany is one of the world's richest and most advanced industrial societies.
-China, for all of its remarkable progress, is still a poor-to-middle income country with rather low productivity and few companies that compete in world markets on the basis of unique products or processes.
-Yet both of these countries have companies that are world-beaters in scaling up innovation to market.
+China is still a poor-to-middle income country with rather low productivity and few companies that compete in world markets on the basis of unique products or processes.
+Yet both of these very different countries have companies that are world-beaters in scaling up innovation to market.
 In both Germany and China we found compelling examples of innovative manufacturing and scale-up that challenged many of our ideas about why innovative companies in the U.S. so often falter before attaining the size and capacity to reach large numbers of customers.
-In interviews with senior managers in the two countries, as in our interviews in the United States, we tried to track how a company advanced new ideas from the earliest stages of development through to prototyping, test and demonstration, pilot production, and large-scale commercialization.

-Innovation in Germany builds on legacies: in industrial specializations, longstanding relationships with customers, workforce skills, and proximity to suppliers with diverse capabilities.11 The potential of German patterns extends well beyond defending niches against low-cost competition with incremental advances.
-They create new businesses, not usually through start-ups-the U.S. model-but through the transformation of old capabilities and their reapplication, repurposing, and commercialization.
-The companies we interviewed had moved from autos to solar modules, from semi-conductors to solar cells, from machine tools to make spark plugs to machines to make medical devices like artificial knees.
-In the Main Street manufacturers we interviewed in the U.S. they usually had only their own material, human, and financial resources to draw on when they tried to scale-up an innovation.
-The Germans had not only their own legacy resources, but also access to a rich and diverse set of complementary capabilities in the industrial ecosystem: suppliers, trade associations, industrial collective research consortia, industrial research centers, Fraunhofer Institutes, university-industry collaboratives, technical advisory committees.
-A survey of 744 industrial collective research projects undertaken in Germany 2003-5 found 293 different organizations involved in just those programs.12 It's impossible to understand the different fates of manufacturing in the U.S. and Germany without comparing the density and richness of the resources available in the industrial ecosystem across much of Germany to the thin and shrinking resources available to U.S. manufacturers across much of our country.
+The strength of German companies goes well beyond defending niches against low-cost competition with incremental advances.
+They create new businesses through the transformation of old capabilities and their reapplication, repurposing, and commercialization.
+The U.S. Main Street manufacturers we interviewed usually had only their own material, human, and financial resources to draw on when they tried to scale-up an innovation.
+They are "home alone."
+In contrast when the German firms expand into new sectors, they draw not only on strong legacy resources, but also on easy access to a rich and diverse set of complementary capabilities in the industrial ecosystem: suppliers, trade associations, industrial collective research consortia, industrial research centers, Fraunhofer Institutes, university-industry collaboratives, technical advisory committees.
+The differences in the density and availability of resources in the German and U.S. ecosystems explain much of the differences between the fate of manufacturing in the two countries.